-2.3.2 Deductions available to the investors
+2.3.2 DEDUCTIONS AVAILABLE TO THE INVESTORS

-Interest and other borrowing costs (e.g. fees for raising finance) incurred by the NZ investors in borrowing money to invest in Centro MCS Syndicates to derive assessable income will be deductible by the NZ investors provided the borrowings are directly attributable to the NZ resident investor.
+Interest and other borrowing costs (e.g. fees for raising finance) incurred by the NZ investors in borrowing money to invest in Centro MCS Syndicates to derive assessable income will be deductible by the NZ investors provided the borrowings are directly attributable to the investment.